 A market study will be beneficial in order to establish which locations are most ideally suited to not only assist your company in thriving but also to be properly zoned.
 The zoning code will assist you in narrowing down your search for a cannabis business location by telling you precisely where a cannabis company may lawfully be placed in your jurisdiction.

 Unless you have the resources to acquire or construct your own dispensary, you’ll most likely be renting or leasing a commercial space for your operation.
 It’s best to discuss your company objectives with your landlord ahead of time in order to ensure that you rent from someone who is favorable to a cannabis dispensary.

-Most cannabis companies cost between $250,000 and $2,000,000 to start, depending on factors including location, size, and goals.
+Most cannabis companies’ starting costs are between $250,000 and $2,000,000, depending on factors including location, size, and goals.
 Expenses include licensing/application fees, employees, rent, renovations, equipment, product, and security.
 The federal government has made it difficult for cannabis firms to use traditional banking services and financing.
 The following methods are often used to finance startups:

 - Self-Funding — Due to the difficulties of obtaining conventional financing, cannabis businesses are likely to choose this option.

 - Partners – The cannabis industry is full of people looking to break into it.
 A collaboration might benefit both parties, making it a wonderful prospective investment source.